Podcast – Further Investigation of the Shocking Link Between Soy and Thyroid Disease, Part 3 with Anthony Dissen, MA, RDNJuly 9, 2019

 Your Protein-To-Fuel Ratio

 One big thing that you have to consider is how much protein you consume, and how much protein you consume compared to fats and carbohydrates.
-Essentially, this becomes your protein-to-fuel ratio (2) (3).
+Essentially, this becomes your protein-to-fuel ratio (Read: Forget carbs and fats, it is the fuel that matters).

 If you get enough protein, but you also get a bunch of fats and carbs along the way, you are going to gain so much fat mass that the muscle mass becomes less helpful.
 Ultimately, what matters most is your body composition.